Updated: 11 November 2020

 Yes, and for some courses with limited spaces we recommend that you do.
 You can reserve your space by paying the full deposit of £5500 for the course or pay a place holder fee of £500.
 You will need to pay the full deposit and meet the financial requirements for your CAS to be issued.

 We acknowledge that your learning and student experience during the 2020-21 academic year is unlikely to be what you expected when you first applied to study with us.
 Although the reason for this change, the Coronavirus (COVID-19) pandemic, is beyond our control, we will endeavour to offer a learning and student experience that is equivalent to the experience we offered before the pandemic.
-When you come to enrol in Autumn 2020, we will ask you to confirm that you understand the changes that have been communicated to you here and in other emails sent by the University over the summer.
+When you come to enrol in January 2021, we will ask you to confirm that you understand the changes that have been communicated to you here and in other emails sent by the University over the summer.
 We will also ask you to accept the changes as changes to your contract with the University.

-If you are not happy to accept the changes in this way, you have the option of cancelling or withdrawing from the University, of transferring to another institution, or of deferring your studies to the 2021-22 academic year.
+If you are not happy to accept the changes in this way, you have the option of cancelling or withdrawing from the University, or transferring to another institution, or deferring your studies to the 2021-22 academic year.
 If you would like to discuss any of these options in more detail, please contact our team for more information.